Are you looking to invest in bespoke made-to-measure doors?

 Mix and match paints and finishes

-Love our Oak Contemporary range but fancy it in a walnut finish instead?
+Love our contemporary oak interior doors range but fancy it in a walnut finish instead?
 Check to see if the design you like has a bespoke option and then you may well be able to achieve the exact look you want.
 It’s amazing how much a change such as a different finish on a design can make.
 Plus, it means you can tailor your interior decoration scheme to exactly the shades you like, safe in the knowledge your door will chime in beautifully.

 Capturing light effectively is perhaps one of the key elements to achieving a sense of harmony in your interior space.
 Glazing options are therefore a big consideration when you are thinking of going bespoke.
 You could add glazing to a door that does not have it.
 Think about whether you would like several glazed areas in your door, or one large aperture?
 Will you go for frosted, clear or decorative glass?
 Think about the light and how you want it to flood into your space.
 This will help determine what kind of door glazing you might desire.
 At JB Kind we have a wide variety of glazed doors already on offer and, if any of those take your fancy, you can change the finish to create a door to fit in with your design theme.